US election: Trump bets on law-and-order campaign, again | DW | 23.09.2020

 The US president has once again opted for polarization in his reelection bid.
 This time, he attempts to capitalize on the – often violent – protests against police brutality by prioritizing law and order.

-Breonna Taylor was fast asleep in her bedroom when in the middle of the night on March 13, police kicked in the door, barged into the hallway unannounced and raided her apartment, executing a so called "no-knock" warrant in a narcotics investigation.
+Breonna Taylor was fast asleep in her bedroom when in the middle of the night on March 13, police kicked in the door, barged into the hallway unannounced and raided her apartment, carrying out a so-called "no-knock" warrant in a narcotics investigation.

 No drugs were found in Taylor's apartment.
 The warrant had been issued for a different person, police had the wrong address.
 Breonna Taylor was shot eight times.
 She was 26 years old when she died.

-An investigation into the conduct of the police officers involved in the incident is ongoing.
-Six officers from Louisville, Kentucky are under internal investigation.
+An investigation into the conduct of the police officers involved in the incident is ongoing and six officers from the Louisville Metro Police Department in Kentucky are currently under internal investigation.
 However, until now, no charges have been filed, no arrests have been made.

-Taylor's mother filed a wrongful death lawsuit against the city of Louisville and, more than six months later, the city's mayor announced he had reached a settlement with the victim's family.
-Louisville will pay $12 million (€10,1 million) to Taylor's family.
+Taylor's mother filed a wrongful death lawsuit against the city of Louisville and — more than six months later — the city's mayor announced he had reached a settlement with the victim's family.
+Louisville will pay $12 million (€10,1 million) in damages to Taylor's family.

 BLM protests initially on no one's radar